seanpm2001/GitHub_Organization_Info/Deleted_Organizations/README.md

 On 2022 Monday, August 8th, I decided to set the amount of orgs deleted per day to 80 (8x8=64) so that I can have a consistent and measured reduction in just 8 days.
 I expect to finish on 2022, Tuesday, August 16th.
 If things don't go as planned, it may take longer.

 I updated my second account ([`@seanwallawalla`](https://github.com/seanwallawalla/)) on 2022 August 9th, removing the reference to `seanwallawalla-software` and changing the location to match my main account.

+I began getting screenshots of the rendered markdown table on 2022, August 15th.

 </details>